acbass49/wiki2ia/README.md

   'match': True}}
 ```
 See vignette.py for a full example call to Internet Archive API to return book matches given a Wikipedia book citation.

-Final write-up of decisions and modeling jupyter notebooks in the [modeling folder](./Modeling/).

 Account and configuration instructions for Internet Archive API are found [here](https://archive.org/developers/internetarchive/).